ANSSI-FR/rust-guide/src/en/guarantees.md

 > The behavior of a program is *undefined* when its semantics is not described in the Rust language.

-Considering [@rust-reference], the existence of UB is considered an [error](https://doc.rust-lang.org/reference/behavior-considered-undefined.html#r-undefined.general).
+Considering the [Rust Reference @rust-reference], the existence of UB is considered an [error](https://doc.rust-lang.org/reference/behavior-considered-undefined.html#r-undefined.general).

 For example, dereferencing the null pointer is a *UB*.
 On the other hand, `unwrap`ing the `None` object is well defined because it is the language that processes this error (by launching a panic).